 Imported Image

 Fireworks may get top billing on July 4, but there are plenty of other options to occupy the daylight hours.
-If you consider yourself a fisherman, check out the Shoals Catfish Festival which has fishing competitions, fireworks, and a plenty of catfish sandwiches.
-For some old-fashioned fun, Spring Mill State Park’s celebration is the place for you with plenty of activities going back to its pioneer roots.
+If you consider yourself a fisherman, check out the Shoals Catfish Festival which has cooking and pie-making contests, fireworks, and plenty of catfish sandwiches.
+For some old-fashioned fun, Spring Mill State Park’s Old Fashion Independence Celebration is the place for you with plenty of activities showing attendees how Hoosier marked the occasion in the nineteenth century.

 To experience a true piece of Americana, stop by the Pekin 4th of July Celebration.
 Pekin boasts the longest-running consecutive Independence Day celebration in the history of the United States, having hosted the first celebration in 1830.
 Today, you can catch the festivities in Pekin Community Park, where the celebration has been held since 1909.
-Activities include the Pekin Queen contest, corn hole tournaments and, of course, a parade.
+Experience the lively celebration, complete with the Pekin Queen contest, corn hole tournaments and, of course, a parade.

 Outdoor Adventures